nosana-ci/workshop/assignments/web3-labs/README.md

 This file contains placeholders for the most crucial stages of any software pipeline.
 Namely the (i) build, (ii) test, and (iii) deployment stage.

-2. Hop on over to https://app.nosana.io and connect your fresh repo to the nosana network
+2. Hop on over to https://app.nosana.io and connect your fresh repo to the Nosana network

 3. When done you're ready to start on [Step 1](./Step-1.md)!